-The press release can be downloaded here.
+The English version of the European River Memorandum (ERM) can be downloaded here.

 The RIWA-Rijn thematic report on the development of the required purification efforts for water companies along the Rhine can be found here.